 We also offer a number of other services, and you can find out more about them by using the links in the left column menu.
 The services in the Writing Center are available to all Walden University students at no additional cost.
 Our instructional web pages are also available for anyone to use online.
 You can also find introductions to the Writing Center and starting pages in our Getting Started section.

-If you have writing or APA questions about the proposal or final doctoral study, contact firstname.lastname@example.org.
+If you have writing or APA questions about the proposal or doctoral capstone study, contact email@example.com.

-In addition to the services the Writing Center provides at this website, you can also find more help for your writing at the Academic Skills Center.
+In addition to the services the Writing Center provides at this website, you can also find more help for your writing at the Center for Academic Excellence and the Academic Skills Center.

 In addition to the Publication Manual of the American Psychological Association and the Walden Writing Center website, we recommend these texts, organized below according to theme.
 Find them at your public library, a local bookstore, or an online retailer.

 Bryson, B. (2004).
 Bryson’s dictionary of troublesome words.
 Broadway Books.

 Gordon, K. E. (1993).
 The deluxe transitive vampire: The ultimate handbook of grammar for the innocent, the eager and the doomed.
 Pantheon Books.

 O’Conner, P. T. (2003).
 Woe is I: The grammarphobe’s guide to better English in plain English.
 Riverhead Books.

 Gordon, K. E. (2003).
 The new well-tempered sentence: A punctuation handbook for the innocent, the eager, and the doomed.
 Mariner Books.

 Lederer, R., & Shore, J. (2005).
 Comma sense: A fun-damental guide to punctuation.
 St. Martin’s.